hifi-finance/docs/protocol/technical-reference/governor-bravo/governor-bravo-delegate.md

 ) external
 ```

-Cast a vote for a proposal by signature
+Cast a vote on a proposal via an EIP-712 signature.

-External function that accepts EIP-712 signatures for voting on proposals.

 #### Parameters